deiu25/pdf-rename-2/README.md

 File Deletion: To optimize storage, the ZIP file and all processed PDFs are deleted post-download.

 The motivation behind PDF Renamer was to drastically reduce the time spent on manual data management tasks.
 Leveraging the power of Python and modern web technologies, this application turns a cumbersome full-day task into a swift, automated process.

+Run the command to install the dependencies: pip install -r requirements.txt

+Run the application:
+python app.py